LaunchCode-Education-Archived/csharp-web-development/src/chapters/enums/enums-in-models.rst

       new SelectListItem(EventType.Workshop.ToString(), ((int)EventType.Workshop).ToString())
    };

-Becauce the ``EventType`` options are not changing, we can populate this property with a default value, We add each of the constants to the ``EventTypes`` list. ``SelectListItem`` is an ASP.NET-provided class that represents each ``<option>`` element in a ``<select>`` element.
+Because the ``EventType`` options are not changing, we can populate this property with a default value.
+We add each of the constants to the ``EventTypes`` list. ``SelectListItem`` is an ASP.NET-provided class that represents each ``<option>`` element in a ``<select>`` element.
 The ``SelectListItem`` constructor requires a ``Text`` and ``Value`` property assignment.
 The ``Text`` property sets the displayed text in the ``<option>`` tag.
 This is created by getting each ``EventType`` and casting it to a ``string`` type.